wireapp/wire-server-deploy/offline/demo-wiab.md

 The playbook starts by verifying DNS records to ensure proper name resolution:
 - Imports [verify_dns.yml](../ansible/wiab-demo/verify_dns.yml)
-- Can be skipped by setting `skip_verify_dns: true`
+- Can be skipped by setting `skip_verify_dns=true`
-- Checks for basic DNS record requirements as mentioned [here](https://docs.wire.com/latest/how-to/install/helm.html#how-to-set-up-dns-records) .
+- Checks for basic DNS record requirements as explained in the document [How to set up DNS records](https://docs.wire.com/latest/how-to/install/helm.html#how-to-set-up-dns-records) .

 ### 2. Common Setup Tasks

 - Installs Netcat (ncat) on the deployment node, required to find a accessible IP address.
-- Sets up facts for Kubernetes nodes based on the Minikube profile and number of nodes.
+- Sets up variables (facts required by ansible) for Kubernetes nodes based on the Minikube profile and number of nodes.
+- We are defining the purpose of nodes in the Minikube cluster.

 ### 3. Network Verification